We love transforming unloved furniture and turning something that could end in a landfill.

-#1 Prepare your table
+1. Prepare your table

 As always when we buy a piece of old furniture from a flea market, reclamation yard or antique centre, we start by giving what we’ve bought a good clean.

 We’ve tried different methods of cleaning furniture over the years, but we now always use sugar soap to clean things.
 It works so well when scrubbing old furniture and really gets rid of all dirt and old polish.

-#2 Take your table to pieces
+2. Take your table to pieces

 We decided it would be easiest to take the table to pieces, cut everything to size and then put it back together again.
 Our table was a simple construction, so all we needed to do was to separate the top from the legs.

-(Because of the way our table was constructed, we had to make the supports for our dowels out of some extra pieces of wood.
-If the frame that supports the top of your table runs all the way around you can just drill the grooves for the dowels into your existing table.)
+Because of the way our table was constructed, we had to make the supports for our dowels out of some extra pieces of wood.
+If the frame that supports the top of your table runs all the way around you can just drill the grooves for the dowels into your existing table.

-As we didn’t have to remove the central support at one side of the table, we figured that it was still fairly stable, so relied on some good old wood glue to glue things back together again.
+As we didn’t have to remove the central support at one side of the table, we figured that it was still fairly stable, so relied on our favourite wood glue to glue things back together again.

 While you’re letting the glue holding your table together dry, you can start to construct the part of your table that will hold the magazines and books.

-Cut the strips of leather (or fabric) to the required length.
-At one end, make a loop that will fit around your dowel and secure it with grommets or, like us, by sewing it together (we used orange embroidery thread to match the orange paint).
+Cut the strips of fabric (or leather) to the required length.
+At one end of the strip, make a loop that will fit around your dowel and secure it with grommets or, like us, by sewing it together (we used orange embroidery thread to match the orange paint).

-We love to paint things.
-It’s something that is so easy and so effective.
+Painting furniture is so easy and effective.
 It can transform something that’s often drab and boring and giving it a new lease of life.
 Having already given everything a light sand, this step couldn’t be easier.

 You can read our full guide on how to paint wooden furniture here, but basically, it’s just a matter of applying a coat of paint, sanding everything when it’s dry and then painting everything again.
 Don’t forget that lots of thin coats of paint are much better than one thick one, as it gives you a much more even finish with no visible brush strokes.

-Use a clean rag to apply a thin coat of wax.
-Rub it evenly over your piece of furniture and wait until it has almost dried.
-Then use another clean rub to buff the surface.
+Use a clean rag to apply a thin coat of wax and rub it evenly over your piece of furniture.
+Wait until it has almost dried, then use another clean rag to buff the surface.
 If necessary (and if you need extra protection) apply a second (or even a third) coat.

 Depending on the table you’re using, your construction method vary a bit, but the principles will be the same.
-We always have a load of magazines and books lying around, so having somewhere to store the ones we’re currently reading was the perfect project for us to tackle.
+We always have a load of magazines and books lying around, so having some magazine storage to store the ones we’re currently reading was the perfect project for us to tackle.